Last updated on February 10th, 2019 at 12:06 am

 Sagne torte is a spiral-shaped pasta that originated in Puglia, Italy, and is commonly served with a variety of mixed meat sauces.

 This highly popular pasta style originated in the regions of Calabria and Campania, and features a large tubular shape, almost like slices of a garden hose.
-They are commonly incorporated into soups, lasagnas or any type of dish with heavy garlic accents.
+They are commonly used in tomato sauce based recipes, like this paccheri with ragù napoletano recipe, seafood sauce recipes or any type of dish with heavy garlic accents.

 Originating from Naples, tortiglioni features a tubular design with small ridges that run in a slightly diagonal direction down the length of the tube.
 This not only makes it a beauty to look at, but it serves a great functional purpose as well, as tortiglioni is a perfect match to hold full-bodied sauces of all kinds.